mrmcc3/vibing-dev/blog/bone.md

 0xD0... | T4     |
 0xE0... | T8     |
 0xF0... | L      |
-0xFF    | E      | new level
+0xFF    | E      | level
 ```

 ### Extensions

-- The majority of the typecode space is dedicated to extensions `0x20...0xFF`
+- The majority of the typecode space is dedicated to extensions `0x20...0xFF`.
 - Each block of 16 extension codes defines a processing method (forward
-  compatibility)
+  compatibility).
-  - The first 8 blocks `0x20...0x9F` are byte extensions
+  - The first 8 blocks `0x20...0x9F` are byte extensions.
-  - The remaining 6 blocks `0xA0...0xFF` are value extensions
+  - The remaining 6 blocks `0xA0...0xFF` are value extensions.
-  - The first 10 codes of each block `0-9` are builtin (reserved for BONE)
+  - The first 10 codes of each block `0-9` are builtin (reserved for BONE).
-  - The remaining 6 codes of each block `A-F` are available for user extension
+  - The remaining 6 codes of each block `A-F` are available for user extension.
-- The level typecode `0x02` creates an new level of the extension space
+- The level typecode `0xFF` creates an new level of the extension space.

 ### Examples